jaredjj3/me/content/projects/study-smarter.md

 #### The problem with studying problems

-For software engineering roles, interviews typically have a technical section that tests problem solving skills involving data structures and algorithms.
+Software engineering interviews typically have a technical section that tests problem solving skills involving data structures and algorithms.
 The best way to study is simple.
 DO 👏 THE 👏 PROBLEMS 👏